owncloud-archive/documentation/admin_manual/enterprise/server_branding/enterprise_server_branding.rst

 Overview
 --------

 ownBrander is an ownCloud build service that is exclusive to Enterprise edition customers for creating branded ownCloud clients and servers.
-You may brand your ownCloud server using ownBrander to easily build a custom theme, using your own logo and artwork. ownCloud has always been theme-able, but it was a manual process that required editing CSS and PHP files.
+You may brand your ownCloud server using ownBrander to easily build `a custom theme`_, using your own logo and artwork. ownCloud has always been theme-able, but it was a manual process that required editing CSS and PHP files.
 Now Enterprise customers can use ownBrander, which provides an easy graphical wizard.

 You need an Enterprise subscription, an account on `Customer.owncloud.com <https://customer.owncloud.com/owncloud>`_, and the